monishankerw/coreJavaProgramming/src/main/java/org/example/corejava/collection/map/HashMap/hashMap.md

 - **WeakHashMap** uses weak references for keys.
 If a key is no longer referenced elsewhere, the garbage collector removes the entry from the map.
 Useful for caching scenarios.
 ```

-This format is ready to be used for documentation or interview preparation in `.md` files!